Nenasi

 Nenasi is a town in Pekan District, Pahang, Malaysia.
 Nenasi is a great area for camping, fishing and barbecue activities on the beach and forest.

 There are fisherman village, beach, swamps, rice fields, rivers and forest to explore.
 Nenasi also a famous place to watch firefly due to its natural swamps.
-Most of their residence work as a fisherman.
+Most of their residence work as a farmer and fisherman.